Big Dyke Energy released its first single about punk, protest and reclaiming Pride.

 “They don’t listen to us, and they directly attack lesbians who raise concerns.
 Actual lesbians have never been welcome in the ‘community,’ but today, even so-called dyke marches are vehemently anti-lesbian.”

-When your cousin, Jared Leto, did the movie Dallas Buyers Club, there was blowback.
-When Scarlett Johansson wanted to play Dante Gill, there was blowback.
-The first article you sent me to publish on AE, was on the ScarJo drama.
-The blowback was over casting, rather than the rewriting of actual butch lesbian history.
+VC: When Scarlett Johansson wanted to play Dante Gill, there was blowback… The blowback was over casting, rather than the rewriting of actual butch lesbian history.
 Lesbians are fed up with the revision and erasure, and our voices are drowned out.
 How do you think this feeling—of being drowned out—has driven the need to separate from the mainstream “LGBTQ?”

-Lesbians want out for so many reasons right now… It’s overwhelming.
+VC: Lesbians want out, for so many reasons right now… It’s overwhelming.
 You capture that feeling—overwhelmed with rage & ready to take action.
 What are some of the issues you tackle in your single?

 They tell us we’re bigots for being homosexual women.
 They say we don’t deserve boundaries or the right to a word that describes our reality.
 It’s rape culture and erasure on steroids, and lesbians have had enough.